gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-performance-limitations-gij-cloud.md

 ---

-The Cloud version of Git Integration for Jira runs on AWS instances and has fewer configuration options compared to a self-hosted Jira/GIJ instance.
+Git Integration for Jira Cloud runs on AWS instances and has fewer configuration options compared to a self-hosted Jira/GIJ instance.
 This document details soft limits beyond which some customers experience performance issues.

 <div class="bbb-callout bbb--alert">
     <div class="irow">